 Brie is a soft cheese made from whole or semi-skimmed cow’s milk.
 It is named after a region in France, from which it was invented.
 It has a pale white color under a thin layer of mold (also called a rind).
 It is often confused with Camembert cheese which also originates from France.
 But what distinguishes Brie from Camembert is the rind.
 Camembert is usually cut from larger wheels hence most do not have a rind.

 It is usually used, as you’ve earlier mentioned, in salads, sandwiches and the like.
 It is a very good source of protein and vitamins B12 and B2.
 Aside from Brie cheese, the hard cheeses are the best ones to freeze like Cheddar, Mozzarella, Edam, Parmesan, Swiss, and Camembert.
 Meanwhile, it is not a good idea to freeze soft cheese like Cottage cheese and Ricotta cheese.

 Although freezing the brie cheese extends its shelf life, it does not fully preserve the taste and the texture of the product.
 Some experienced chefs say that once Brie cheese is frozen, it is best used only for cooking.
 When thawed, Brie cheese could taste a little bland and it would feel a bit crumbly or grainy in the mouth.

 It is also advised to only freeze Brie cheese once.
 Do not thaw all the frozen cheese at once.
 Only thaw what you need for the day.

-- Cut the cheese to smaller triangular pieces.
+- Cut the cheese into smaller triangular pieces.
 This is an important step because, as early mentioned, you can’t refreeze cheese.

 - Do not forget to write the date when the cheese was frozen.

 - Place the cheese in the freezer.
-Make sure that it is not squished or crushed by the other contents.
+Make sure that it is not squashed or crushed by the other contents.

 Baked Stuffed Brie filled with Cranberries and Walnuts